1. Quickstarts

 KeyValue

-CELERY_BROKER_URL<Internal Redis URL>, the Internal Redis URL from step 1.
+CELERY_BROKER_URL<Internal Key Value URL>, the internal URL from step 1.

-Note: Flower’s dashboard is not meant for public consumption, so we recommend securing it by adding authentication as described in the Flower docs.
+Note that Flower’s dashboard is not intended for public consumption.
+We recommend securing it by adding authentication as described in the Flower docs.

 You can also use a Celery background worker from Django.
 See our Django quick start and the Django integration guide in Celery docs.